[Exclusive] EU aiming to send three destroyers to Red Sea

 "The assets should be able to protect the merchant vessels against multi-domain attacks.
 This protection would mainly consist in suppressing the various types of incoming missiles and drones directly targeting merchant vessels as well as preventing merchant vessels to be seized," the EU said.

-Its area of operation for security escorts would comprise "the Red sea, the Bab Al Mandeb Strait, the Arabian Sea, the Strait of Hormuz and the Gulf ... with a special focus on the transit in the Bab Al Mandeb Strait."
+Its area of operation for security escorts would cover "the Red sea, the Bab Al Mandeb Strait, the Arabian Sea, the Strait of Hormuz and the Gulf ... with a special focus on the transit in the Bab Al Mandeb Strait."

 But its area for the more aggressive "executive task" of taking out Houthi threats "will be limited to the area south of the latitude of Muscat (Oman in the Arabian Sea)".

-Zooming in on details, its commander would decide on a case-by-case basis which commercial ships needed the EU's help.
+Zooming in on details, the mission commander would decide on a case-by-case basis which commercial ships needed the EU's help.

 "The recognition of the need for protection can originate from various sources: the flag of the vessel, or the nationality of the owner, or of the crew members, cargo, customer, or insurance, among other reasons," the EU said.